PythonLinks/Mecrisp-Ice/docs/source/cross-compiler.rst

 [        forth definitions ;

-The next complexity is that words are defined with both ``:`` and ``::``.
-How that works depends on the 5 different stages.

-1. Initially in the cross compiler ``:`` works normally and defines gforth words.

-2. Later, in the cross compiler, ``::`` defines cross compiler words.
-These are only available to the cross compiler dictorionary and not to gForth.

-3. When loading ``instructions-*.fs``, ``:`` defines cross compiler words and  ``::`` also defines cross compiler words.
-Really what ``::`` does is a bitwise ``or`` of the instruction words defined with ``:``.
-That way a single 16 bit instruction can control multiple parts of the CPU.

-4. When loading ``nuclues-\*.fs``, ``:`` defines cross-compiler words and ``header-*`` adds wrods to the target dicitonary.

-5. Later, when loading the forth libraries and application, there is only ``:``.
-And finally in the application forth files, once again ``:`` has its normal meaning, it refers to words which are compiled into the target FPGA's RAM.

-Did you get that?
-It is all quite confusing.
-More importantly did I get that right?

 Words Added to the gForth Main Dictionary
 *****************************************

-#d  Interprets the next string as a decimal.

-#h Interprets the next string as a hexadecimal

 tcell  ( -- cellsize ) Number of bytes in a word.
 2/4/8 for 16/32/64 bit designs.